Fiona-J-W/cpp_tutorial/web/index.md

   mmd-markdown are fully compatible with that.
 Therefore they are *not* a target.
-* If your patch doesn't add much actual content but “only” fixes minor bugs, I ask you to provide it as public domain in order to keep the amount of authors who have legal control over this tutorial managable.
+* If your patch doesn't add much actual content but “only” fixes minor bugs (this is heavily welcome and very necessary), I ask you to provide it as public domain in order to keep the amount of authors who have legal control over this tutorial managable.
 (This might for instance be important, should this tutorial get a